kjicodes/climotion-api/README.md

 - City-based weather lookup with current conditions, temperature, and daily high/low
 - Indoor or outdoor workout recommendation based on live weather and temperature
-- Workout type (cardio, strength training, or stretching) and difficulty level selection
+- Personalized exercise recommendations based on workout type, difficulty, and target muscle groups
-- Target muscle group selection for strength training
+- Save, view, update, and delete workouts with before and after reflection notes
-- Personalized exercise recommendations based on user preferences
+- Previously searched cities saved for quick access

 ## Running Locally